 Mutual funds are one of the most common ways of investing money, whether you are an active trader, just looking to save money for retirement, or anything in between.
-Mutual Funds for Dummies is one of the best-selling introductions to these investment vehicles.
+Mutual Funds for Dummies is one of the best-selling introductory books that approach these investment vehicles.
 In this article, we review its most recent edition to help you decide whether to add it to your personal finance library.

 Mutual Funds for Dummies Overview